rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 ### `./x.py` Intro

-`rustc` is a _bootstrapping_ compiler because it is written in Rust.
-Where do you get the original compiler from?
+`rustc` is a _bootstrapping_ compiler, which means that it is written in Rust.
+So where do you get the original compiler from?
 We use the current beta compiler to build the compiler.
 Then, we use that compiler to build itself.
 Thus, `rustc` has a 2-stage build.
 You can read more about bootstrapping